History 110 - Dr. Gayle Olson-Raymer

 Intolerance.
 Europeans were intolerant of non-Catholic religions, of people who were different, and of the poor.

 - Religious intolerance.
-As Foner reminds us, there was no notion of religious toleration in Europe during this era.
+There was no notion of religious toleration in Europe during this era.
 Every European nation had an established church that mandated what form of religious worship and belief were acceptable.

 - It was widely believed that public order was dependent on everyone believing the same thing about religion and practicing the same religious lifestyles.
 There was literally no thought of religion being a matter of private choice.

-- Any body who challenged the mandated form of religious worship faced persecution by both church authorities and the government that supported the church.
+- Any one who challenged the mandated form of religious worship faced persecution by both church authorities and the government that supported the church.

 - The challengers to Catholicism were particularly persecuted in 15th Century Spain - resulting in two events: The Spanish Inquisition and the expulsion of Jews.